leibowitz/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
+title: dwqdqwdqw
+image: /img/home-jumbotron.jpg
-heading: Connecting the world's best talent
+heading: Connecting the world's best talentdddd
 subheading: Winter Circle is a disruptive executive research platform
-image: /img/home-jumbotron.jpg
 mainpitch:
+  title: Why Winter Circle?
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-  features:
-    - text: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.'
-    - text: Nunc ut augue posuere nibh vehicula auctor quis ut libero.
-    - text: Nam non arcu id lacus pulvinar tempus nec egestas ipsum.
-    - text: 'Etiam sit amet ipsum rhoncus, pharetra lectus quis, lobortis nulla.'
-    - text: Aenean commodo nibh in iaculis dictum.
-    - text: 'Nam mattis justo at ante mollis, posuere ultrices nunc iaculis.'
-  title: Why Winter Circle?
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,